usekoppa/bot/README.md

    directly interacted with user features like plugins in the `src` directory and the libraries that power this in the `lib` directory.
     - Consider the following as the best rule of thumb:
-      - An experience that a user can interact with -> `src`
+      - An experience that a user can interact with or code that is inter-dependent -> `src`
-      - A tool, framework, or piece of logic that enables that -> `lib`
+      - A tool or framework, -> `lib`